willpuckett/smote/posts/shortcuts.md

 tags: [ iot, apps, ios ]
 publish_date: 2019-12-04
 cover_html: <img src="https://is5-ssl.mzstatic.com/image/thumb/Purple123/v4/0d/eb/8b/0deb8bb8-3a97-94c9-88ee-56bddfe77325/source/512x512bb.jpg" />
-snippet: "I'm not really an auditory alarm kind of guy.
-I'll use them on the road when I have to, but I've realized I'm much more responsive to light in the mornings than sound.
-I have a bunch of Hue lights in my bedroom."

 ---

 I'm not really an auditory alarm kind of guy.
 I'll use them on the road when I